CryptoSailors/cryptosailors-guides/Testnets/Nibiru/README.md

 # In this Guide we will install a Nibiru Node

-This testnet is testnet is incentive testnet.
+This test node is rewarded and is part of the [main tasks](https://nibiru.fi/blog/posts/007-itn-1.html).
 <p align="center">
  <img src="https://miro.medium.com/max/720/0*heqm_EdLLtJ7nDU1.png"width="600"/></a>
 </p>